 When both sides of the equation are multiplied by t, a new equation formed is expressed as:

-The above equation describes one among the two primary principles to be applied in the analysis of collision.
-According to texts in books of Physics, Impulse is defined as the change in momentum, calculated by multiplying force with time.
+The above equation describes one of the two primary principles to be applied in the analysis of the collision.
+According to the Physics textbook, the impulse is defined as the change in momentum calculated by multiplying force by time.
 Since momentum is mass multiplied by velocity, the quantity m•? v equals to change in momentum.

-The body experiences a force in a collision for a particular period of time and results in the change of momentum.
-The impact of the force acting for a particular amount of time is that the body either slows down or speeds up or changes its direction.
+The body experiences a force in a collision for a particular period of time and results in a change of momentum.
+The impact of the force acting for a particular amount of time is that the body either slows down or speeds up, or changes its direction.

-The object experiences an impulse in a collision and this impulse equals to the change in momentum.
-For instance, a football halfback who is running down the field and encounters a collision by a defensive back.
-The collision changes the halfback’s speed and therefore his momentum.
+The object experiences an impulse in a collision, and this impulse is equal to the change in momentum.
+For instance, a football halfback who is running down the field and encounters a collision with a defensive back.
+The collision changes the halfback’s speed and, therefore, his momentum.

 A cricket player lowers his hand just before catching the ball.
 This increases the time of impact and decreases the effect of force.

-When someone falls from the bed on a floor receives more injuries when compared to falling on a heap of sand.
-This happens because of the sand yields more than the cemented floor, therefore, increasing the impact time and lowers the impact of force.
+When someone falls from the bed on a cemented floor receives more injuries when compared to falling on a heap of sand.
+This happens because the sand yields more than the cemented floor, therefore, increasing the impact time and lowering the impact of force.

 We will look at a calculation where the impulse for a ball hits an object and comes to a halt.
 Here, the object weighs 3.0 kg and has a velocity of 5 m/s before colliding with the object.
 Find the impulse.